FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 Elizabeth Hamilton Wife of American Founding Father Alexander Hamilton

-The second daughter of Revolutionary War General Philip Schuyler and Catherine Van Rensselaer Schuyler and schooled at home, she was introduced to Alexander Hamilton at George Washington’s headquarters and they married on December 14, 1780.
-She became close friends with Martha Washington.
+The second daughter of Revolutionary War General Philip Schuyler and Catherine Van Rensselaer Schuylerm, Elizabbeth Hamilton was home schooled.
+She was introduced to Alexander Hamilton at George Washington’s headquarters and they married on December 14, 1780.
+She, like Abigail Adams, became close friends with Martha Washington.

-Elizabeth helped Alexander write speeches (including Washington’s Farewell Address), correspond with heads of state, and raise a family.
+Elizabeth helped Alexander Hamilton draft political speeches (including George Washington’s Farewell Address), correspond with heads of state, and raise a family.
 She insisted that Hamilton had been the principal author of the final version of Washington’s Farewell Address, and not James Madison, who had written an early draft of the speech.

 In November 1801, their eldest son Philip, was killed in a duel by an associate of Aaron Burr at 19-years-old.